Based in Exmouth

 Exmouth is located a 2 hour flight or 2 day scenic drive from Perth, the capital of Western Australia, on the tip of the North West Cape, a peninsular extending into the Indian Ocean.
 It’s one of the few areas in Australia that can boast the Range to Reef experience, where you can experience the stunning canyons of a national park and the colourful coral of a marine park in close proximity.

-A range of accommodation for every taste and budget is offered in and around Exmouth, from backpackers hostels, motel, caravan parks and wilderness camping adventures to glamourous eco-retreats and hotel brands.
+A range of accommodation for every preference and budget is offered in and around Exmouth, from backpackers hostels, motel, caravan parks and wilderness camping adventures to glamourous eco-retreats and hotel brands.
 You can even rent a chalet with a view, holiday home, or studio, the variety is endless.
-You can easily see a range of accommodation options on the Visit Ningaloo site.

 There is something for every taste and budget when it comes to eating out in Exmouth.
 You’ll find a great grab and go lunch options to a dedicated vegan / vegetarian cafe.
 For dinner a family-friendly Australian fare, through to beachside curry night and Gold Plate award-winning cuisine.
 And of course, what would a trip to the coast be without a meal on the beach?
 View a range of Exmouth dining options.

 Exmouth is a popular tourist destination and famous for adventure tourism.
-Aside from the popular Whale Shark tours and Humpback Whale experiences, you can enjoy a number of other adventure tourism experience in and around the town including tubing, microlight aircraft flights, surfing, stand up paddleboard lessons and more.
+Aside from the popular Whale Shark tours and Humpback Whale experiences, you can enjoy a number of other adventure tourism experience in and around the town including scenic flights, surfing, stand up paddleboard lessons and more.
 Game fishing is also extremely popular – our sister company, Set the Hook offers expert guided fishing tours.

 It is known as a coral reef biodiversity ‘hotspot’ and has the second largest number of species found within a limited range of any coral reefs in the world.
 Ningaloo Reef is famous for the abundance of Whale Sharks that swim through its waters and also attracts significant populations of manta rays, dugongs, turtles, rays, sharks, Humpbacks and other types of whales.